Bug report #13779

-#7 Updated by Martin Dobias almost 4 years ago
+#7 Updated by Martin Dobias about 4 years ago

 Hmm the question is what is a good fix for this :-)The variable size of legend icons has been introduced in 2.10 (and later updated to only change icon width to avoid vertically wide items).
 Without the dynamic icon size, bigger markers in legend would be impossible to distinguish.
 Some possibilities from the top of my head:

 - use dynamic icon width only for symbols with data-defined size

 #18 Updated by Giovanni Manghi about 1 year ago